ntwilson/SafetyFirst/README.md

 `InfiniteSeq.init (fun _ -> 0) |> InfiniteSeq.filter ((<>) 0)` will hang if you were to use any eager calculations with it, like `take` or `head` or `find`).

+Note that from C#, you can use the InfiniteSeq module directly, but InfiniteSeq doesn't add much benefit if you're using LINQ style syntax.
+Since InfiniteSeq is an `IEnumerable`, you'll still see all of the regular LINQ extension methods, which will include all of the methods that should never be called on an infinite sequence.

 #### `NonEmptySeq`